bowman2001/perplexdoc/content/news/hugo-mod-katex/index.md

 math: true
 ---

-LaTeX is the most popular typesetting system for complex mathematical expressions.
-This Hugo module includes the KaTeX Javascript library to render mathematical expressions in Markdown.
+This Hugo module provides the Javascript library KaTeX to render mathematical expressions in Markdown.
 {.p-first}
 <!--more-->

+$\LaTeX$ is the quasi-standard for typesetting complex mathematical expressions.
+This module provides [$\KaTeX$](https://katex.org) for self-hosting.

+Inline LaTeX
-The module provides the two shortcodes `{{</* math */>}}` and `{{</* chem */>}}` to wrap **inline LaTeX**.
+: Can be wrapped with the two Hugo shortcodes `{{</* math */>}}` and `{{</* chem */>}}`.
 They prevent distortions by the Markdown rendering.
 Already working LaTeX expressions surrounded by a `$` or doubly escaped parenthesis are still fine, of course.

+LaTeX blocks
-**LaTeX blocks** can be placed inside fenced code blocks with the identifiers `math` or `chem`.
+: can be placed inside fenced code blocks with the identifiers `math` or `chem`.
 They also provide protection against distortions and have another advantage: We can use newlines in formulas as usual in LaTeX.
 Again, already working LaTeX expressions surrounded by two dollars or doubly escaped squared brackets are still fine.
+{.dl-loose}

 The module is [available on GitHub](https://github.com/bowman2001/hugo-mod-katex) and includes a minimal example site with demos.